Rheology of Dense Sheared Granular Liquids: Discussions

-We discuss here several issues worth mentioning.
-In the former MCTs for thermal sheared glassy systems \cite{FC2002, MR2002} or randomly driven granular systems \cite{KSZ2010,KSZ2012,KSZ2013}, only the projection to the pair-density modes $n_{\bm{k}} n_{\bm{p}}$ has been included.
-In fact, we have shown in Ref.~\cite{SH2013-2} that the effect of the projection to the density-current modes $n_{\bm{k}} j_{\bm{p}}^{\lambda}$ is negligible in thermal sheared underdamped systems \cite{SH2013-1}.
-However, we have figured out that including the correlations to the density-current modes $n_{\bm{k}} j_{\bm{p}}^{\lambda}$ (i.e., considering $\Psi_{q}(t)$) as well is crucial to take into account the dissipation effect for sheared granular liquids.
+Next we discuss the relation of this work to the previous related works.
+In the former MCTs for thermal sheared glassy systems \cite{FC2002} or randomly driven granular systems \cite{KSZ2013}, only the projection to the pair-density modes, i.e. $\mathcal{P}_{nn}$ of Eq.~(\ref{eq:PnnPnj}), has been included.
+In fact, we have already shown in Ref.~\cite{SH2013-2} that the effect of the projection to the density-current modes, i.e. $\mathcal{P}_{nj}$ of Eq.~(\ref{eq:PnnPnj}), is negligible in thermal sheared underdamped systems \cite{SH2013-1}.
+However, we have figured out that including the correlations to the density-current modes, or, equivalently, considering $\Psi_{q}(t)$ as well is crucial to take into account the dissipation effect for sheared granular liquids.
 This can be convinced by observing that the dissipative force is proportional to the relative velocity of spheres, and hence dissipation is correlated with current fluctuations.
-This fact also implies that the unified picture proposed in Ref.~\cite{IBS2012} cannot be applied to dissipative granular materials, since the density-current correlation, which is not considered in Ref.~\cite{IBS2012}, is significant for them.

-Next we discuss about the temperature.
-We have found a discrepancy between the temperature $T$ in MCT and the steady-state granular temperature $T_{\mathrm{gr}}$ measured in MD.
-The magnitude of $T$ is about two times larger than $T_{\mathrm{gr}}$, and a peculiar peak is found in $T$ around $\varphi_{\mathrm{eff}} \simeq 0.59-0.60$.
-In MCT, $T$ is defined with respect to the initial canonical distribution, so it has no connection with $T_{\mathrm{gr}}$ {\it a priori}.
-Rather, $T$ should be considered as a multiplier for the steady-state condition, Eq.~(\ref{Eq:EB}), and $T_{\mathrm{gr}}$ should be calculated in some other appropriate way.
-The prediction of the granular temperature is an open issue.